 Expat Exchange recently conducted a survey to explore the "Best Places to Live Abroad in 2020."

-When expats in Ecuador rated their "level of satisfaction with the expatriate experience," responses indicated that those who live in the South-American nation are by far more satisfied with their experience than those in other nations throughout the world.
+When expats in Mexico rated their "level of satisfaction with the expatriate experience," responses indicated that those who live in the North-American nation are significantly more satisfied with their experience than those in other nations throughout the world.

-A full 31% of expats in Ecuador reported that they were "extremely satisfied" as expats, while 59% stated that they were "very satisfied."
-Combined, that 90% who are either extremely or very satisfied rates 16% higher than the international average of 74%.
-An additional 10% reported that they were "moderately satisfied."
-No respondents reported that they were either "slightly satisfied" or "not at all satisfied" with their expat experiences in Ecuador.
+A full 20% of expats in Mexico reported that they were "extremely satisfied" as expats, while 67% stated that they were "very satisfied."
+Combined, that 87% who are either extremely or very satisfied rates 13% higher than the international average of 74%.
+An additional 6% reported that they were "moderately satisfied," while 6% of respondents reported that they were "slightly satisfied."
+None described their level of satisfaction as being "not at all satisfied" with their expat experiences in Mexico.

-Here are some thoughts from the expats that responded to the Expat Exchange survey:
+Here are some thoughts from the expats in Mexico that responded to the Expat Exchange survey: